 Surfshark VPN servers

-As of December 2023, Surfshark had over 3,200 VPN servers in 100 countries.
+Surfshark now has over 3,200 VPN servers in 100 countries.
 These servers are fast, secure, diskless devices some of which are allocated to provide specialized features.
 The specialized features in these servers include:

 - Camouflage mode servers.
 These obfuscated servers make your VPN traffic look like regular internet traffic, thereby hiding you from internet censors.
 This makes Surfshark one of the best VPNs for China.

 - MultiHop servers.
 MultiHop (double-VPN) servers are actually two servers that your VPN traffic passes through, one after the other.
 Using MultiHop servers can increase your privacy in several ways, but can also slow down your connection.